Labiaplasty in London

 How long do the results of labiaplasty last?The results of labiaplasty are typically long-lasting, but they can be affected by various factors such as ageing, pregnancy, and hormonal changes.
 In general, the results of labiaplasty can last for several years, but the exact duration will depend on the patient's individual circumstances.

-Will I need to have stitches removed after labiaplasty?Fortunately, all stitches used during labiaplasty surgery are absorbable in nature, which means that they are absorbed by the body by four weeks post-surgery.
+Will I need to have stitches removed after labiaplasty?All stitches used during labiaplasty surgery are absorbable in nature, which means that they are absorbed by the body by four weeks post-surgery.
 Permanent stitches are not used, and therefore, you will not need to have these removed at a separate post-operative visit.
 Our surgeons are highly skilled in positioning scars in natural skin folds to ensure scars are well concealed and blend nicely with the surrounding labia minora and labia majora.

 After a period of four weeks, the area of surgery may feel firm to the touch, this is due to localised scar tissue which is a normal consequence of surgery and will soften over the course of 3 to 4 months.
 For optimal management of scars, it is vital to follow all preoperative and post-operative instructions given to you by the surgeon. -